PART I: BEFORE THE SEALING OF THE BLACK MAGE

 In his final moments, Hekaton experienced a brief glimmer of humanity and ordered the evacuation of his people from the castle into town.
 Hekaton then fused with the castle of Trueffet and transformed into a large golem, while the soldiers who were caught in the blast lost their bodies, causing their souls to create grotesques forms to inhabit.
 The castle of Trueffet then rose up into the sky, where it hung upside down.
 Meanwhile, the disrupted ritual forced Tana into a state of endless pain as her sanity began to erode, trapped in an endless cycle of decomposition and rematerialization.

-(A/N: At this point, the Black Mage - after stealing the power of time from Rhinne - uses her Transcendent powers to travel back into the past and invade Kritias, thereby ensuring that all records of Tana are destroyed.
+(A/N: At this point, the Black Mage - after stealing the power of time from Rhinne - uses the Transcendent of Time’s power to travel back into the past and invade Kritias, thereby ensuring that all records of Tana are destroyed.
 He then seals Kritias away in a pocket dimension where time stands still in order to save Tana from endless suffering, as well as to keep her secure until the time comes to take her power for the Genesis Ritual.)

 The castle of Trueffet separates from the rest of Kritias